panospantazo/C-language/README.md

 # C-language
-Programs that i have coded in C language
+Programs that I have coded in C language